containers/buildah/docs/tutorials/04-include-in-your-build-tool.md

 ```

 ## Push the image
-first, add another image reference from the `alltransports` package to refer the destination image registry.
+First, add another image reference from the `alltransports` package to refer to the destination image registry.
 Next , create a `types.DockerAuthConfig` object to authenticate your tool against the registry.

 ```go